Shrub

 Plant in well-drained, neutral to slightly alkaline soil in full sun.
 Prune immediately after flowering — buds form on old wood.
 Remove 1/3 of oldest stems at the base every few years to rejuvenate.
 Dwarf Korean lilac stays 4–5 feet.

-See lilac in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring lilac alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring lilac alongside companion plants.

 Frequently Asked Questions